fmazzant/TinyCsv/README.md

 TinyCsv is a .NET library to read and write CSV data in an easy way.

-To use it in your project, add the Mafe.TinyCvs NuGet package to your project.
+To use it in your project, add the Mafe.TinyCsv NuGet package to your project.

 [![Nuget](https://img.shields.io/nuget/v/Mafe.TinyCsv)](https://www.nuget.org/packages/Mafe.TinyCsv/1.0.0)